 We also collected information directly from people who live, work, and play in Western MA in the form of focus groups, key informant interviews, and community chats.

 Once we gathered all of this information, we created a story with the CHNA report and held Community Forums to get feedback.

 The CHNAs are yours – the research and findings are from the community and for you to use.

-In the past, priorities in the CHNAs have guided grantmaking by hospitals and HNE, strategic directions, and countywide Community Health Improvement Plans.
+Priorities in the CHNAs guide grantmaking by hospitals and Health New England, strategic directions, and countywide Community Health Improvement Plans.
 Your organizations, agencies, or businesses can use the findings in the CHNA to apply for local, state, and national grants and guide your strategic and program planning.
 If you use it in other ways we would love to know.

 How do I learn the latest news?

 The best way to keep up to date with the CHNA, and the subsequent Community Health Improvement Plans and actions in your community, is to like the CHNA on Facebook or connect on Twitter.